Bayan Algorithm: Detecting Communities in Networks Through Exact and Approximate Optimization of Modularity: Partition Retrieval Comparisons

-For this evaluation, we randomly generate 400 ABCD benchmark graphs based on the following parameters: number of nodes ($n$) randomly chosen from the range $[10, 1000)$; minimum degree $d_{min}$ and minimum community size $k_{min}$ randomly chosen from the range $[1, n/4)$; maximum community size chosen randomly from $[k_{min} + 1, n)$; maximum degree chosen randomly from $[d_{min} + 1, n)$; and power law exponents for the degree distribution and community size distribution randomly from $(1, 8)$ and then rounded off to 2 decimal places.
-The parameter $\xi$ (mixing parameter) is chosen from the set $\{0.1, 0.3, 0.5, 0.7\}$ for four experiment settings (each with 100 ABCD graphs).

-Results on the average AMI of each algorithm in each experiment setting are provided in the SI (Table S1).
-Figure~\ref{fig:Rankingabcd} illustrates the relative ranking of the algorithms, including Bayan, according to AMI values averaged over 100 ABCD graphs in each of the four experiment settings (four values of $\xi$).
-Bayan has the highest or the second highest average AMI in all experiment settings.
-Among the 29 algorithms, Bayan and Combo are consistently in the top three algorithms with the highest average AMIs.
-They also have the most stable performance in accurate retrieval of the planted partitions.
+Results on the average AMI of each algorithm in each experiment setting are provided in the appendix (Table II).
+Figure~\ref{fig:RankingABCD} illustrates the comparative ranking of the algorithms, including Bayan, according to AMI values averaged over 100 ABCD graphs in each of the five experiment settings (five values of $\xi$).
+Bayan has the highest or the second highest average AMI in four out of five experiment settings.
+Among the 30 algorithms for $\xi\in\{0.1,0.3,0.5,0.7\}$, Bayan and Combo are consistently in the top three algorithms with the highest average AMIs.
+Setting aside the high-noise experiment setting of $\xi=0.9$ where AMIs substantially drop across the board, Bayan and Combo have the most stable performance in accurate retrieval of the planted partitions of these ABCD graphs.

-In Figure~\ref{fig:Rankingabcd}, the two algorithms LN and Leiden seem to perform comparatively well for small values of $\xi$, but their comparative performance drops when the mixing parameter passes a certain threshold $\xi \geq 0.5$.
-Contrary to this pattern, there are algorithms like EdMot and MR whose comparative performance improves when $\xi$ increases.
-Averaging the AMI values for all 400 ABCD graphs, Bayan has the highest performance followed by Combo and Leiden respectively.
-Note that these three high-performing algorithms are all based on modularity.
+In Figure~\ref{fig:RankingABCD}, the three algorithms walktrap, LN, and Leiden seem to perform comparatively well especially for small values of $\xi$.
+Contrary to this pattern, there are algorithms like EdMot and surprise whose comparative performance monotonically improves when $\xi$ increases.
+Averaging the AMI values for all 500 ABCD graphs, Bayan has the highest total average AMI followed by Combo and Leiden respectively.
+Note that these three high-performing algorithms are all based on modularity while Bayan differs from the others in having optimality guarantees.

-The descriptive AMI ranking results of the 28 algorithms in each experiment setting can be validated using a Friedman test of multiple groups \cite{friedman1937} followed by a post-hoc Li test of multiple hypotheses \cite{li2008multiple}.
-More information about these statistical procedures is provided in the SI.